Real tennis: In literature

-In film
+In film and television

 Real tennis is featured in the film The Seven-Per-Cent Solution, a fictional meeting between Sherlock Holmes and Sigmund Freud.
 One of the film's plot points turns on Freud playing a grudge match with a Prussian nobleman (in lieu of a duel).

 The film The French Lieutenant's Woman includes a sequence featuring a few points being played.
 Also The Three Musketeers (1973) and Ever After briefly feature the game.
 Although presented with varying degrees of accuracy, these films provide a chance to see the game played, which otherwise may be difficult to observe personally.

 The Showtime series The Tudors (2007) portrays Henry VIII playing the game.
 The film The Man Who Knew Infinity features a short sequence of G. H. Hardy (Jeremy Irons) and John Edensor Littlewood (Toby Jones) playing real tennis.

-The series Billions, Opportunity Zone episode, very briefly features Damian Lewis and Harry Lennix playing real tennis.

-In the movie Rosencrantz & Guildenstern Are Dead they play a game of questions in a disused real tennis court.

-A pair of supporting characters is seen briefly playing real tennis about 62 minutes into the 1984 Rob Lowe movie Oxford Blues.

 Televised / streamed matches

 Real tennis has occasionally been televised, but the court (which does not well lend itself to the placement of cameras), the speed at which the ball travels, and the complexity of the rules all militate against the effectiveness and popularity of televised programming.

 Web-streaming is proving a helpful innovation, and realtennis.tv broadcast its first tournament, the European Open, from 8–9 March 2011.

-Many top national and international tournaments can be seen live or on replay via YouTube channels.
+Almost all top national and international tournaments can be seen live or on replay via YouTube channels.